schlinkertc/schlinkertc.github.io/_posts/2020-05-05-Movie_Genre_Classification.md

 # Using a Movie's Plot Description to Classify Genre

 The goal is to use natural language processing to create a model that predicts a movie's genre using it's plot summary.
 We have a dataset of 10,000 movies, each of which is classified as one of nine genres.
 To prepare the data for modeling, we'll use sklearn's CountVectorizer TF-IDF transformer.
 The countvectorizer uses a custom lemmatizer built with NLTK's WordNetLemmatizer.
 There is a significant class imbalance; certain genres are more prevelant than others.
 We will address this using SMOTE, or Synthetic Minority Over Sampling Technique, and a stratified Kfold split during the model cross-validation process.
-Finally, we'll tune the model's parameters using sklearn's RandomSearch and GridSearch.
+Finally, we'll tune the model's parameters using sklearn's RandomSearch and evaluate our results on a previously unseen test set.

+You can check out all of the code and download the data [here](https://github.com/schlinkertc/Movie-Plot-Classification).

 ### Import Libraries and Load the Data